-All-Gather partial data product transfers from Map to workers can fail due to communication mishaps and other breakdowns.
-When task level fault tolerance (typical MapReduce fault tolerance) is enabled, it's possible for the workers to read the missing map output data from the persistent storage (e.g.HDFS) to successfully perform the All-Gather computation.
+All-Gather partial data transfers from Map tasks to worker nodes can fail due to communication mishaps and other breakdowns.
+When task level fault tolerance is enabled, it's possible for the workers to retrieve any missing Map output data from the persistent storage (e.g. HDFS) to successfully perform the All-Gather computation.

-The fault tolerance and the speculative execution of MapReduce enable duplicate execution of tasks.
-Map-Allther can perform the duplicate data detection before the final assembly of the data at the recipient nodes to handle any duplicate executions.
+The fault tolerance and the speculative execution of MapReduce enable possible duplicate execution of tasks.

+Map-AllGather can perform the duplicate data detection before the final assembly of the data at the recipient nodes to handle any duplicate executions.